How to Make Yogurt Cheese (raw or pasteurized)Raw Milk at Home

 If you would prefer to use kefir instead of yogurt to make cheese, by all means do so.

 On the upside, kefir has many more strains of probiotics than yogurt, but on the downside, the resulting kefir cheese will be much stronger tasting and perhaps not as pleasant to eat.
-Here’s an article on the probiotic differences between these two fermented foods.
+The important and significant probiotic differences of kefir vs yogurt are discussed in the linked article.

 Non-Dairy Yogurt Cheese